-Robot Restaurant is a show in Tokyo, Japan’s Shinjuku nightlife district, and features dancers, special effects, monsters, and more.
-In this review, we’ll share how to buy discount tickets, assess whether Robot Restaurant is worth the money, what you should expect, and also share a ton of photos from our experiences.
-(Last updated August 2018.)
+Robot Restaurant is a crazy show in Tokyo, Japan’s Shinjuku district with dancers, lasers, monsters, and more.
+In this review, we’ll share how to buy discount tickets, assess whether Robot Restaurant is worth the money, what you should expect, and photos from our experiences.
+(Last updated February 26, 2019.)

 If you want the short answer: YES!
 Robot Restaurant is absolutely worth the time and money.
 It’s totally bonkers and unlike anything you’ve ever experienced–it’s an absolute blast.
 Even at full price, it’d be worth it.
 Fortunately, you can save up to 34% off each ticket by purchasing discount Robot Restaurant tickets in advance via Voyagin.
 The best discounts are on the first show, which is the one we recommend for families visiting Tokyo.